 - Sauté the onion, tomato and green pepper in a bit of oil in a large skillet over high heat.
 Season with the dried thyme, garlic and half the salt at this point too.

 - While the vegetables are cooking.
 Add the fish to small microwavable dish with the 1/4 of milk.
 Cover and microwave for 5-8 minutes.
 Long enough so it breaks apart easily.
-(We used frozen fish, so adjust the recipe if you have fresh fish).
+(We used frozen fish, so adjust the cooking time to 3-4 minutes if you have fresh fish).

 - When the fish comes out of the microwave, remove it from the milk and put it in a casserole dish (We used an 10”x8” or 30x20cm dish).
 Break it apart roughly into smaller chunks.